20 Things That Happen to Your Body When You Eat Fast Food

 Your Cholesterol Could Skyrocket

 Many fast foods served are derived from animal products, deep fried and served with cheese and high-fat dipping sauces.
 “The high fat content in fast food can contribute to high cholesterol, which can also lead to atherosclerosis.
 That occurs when plaque builds up in the arteries and prevents the flow of blood to the heart and organs,” says White.
-What’s more, fast food can lower your good (LDL) cholesterol, further putting your heart and your health on the line.
-Make sure you practice these 9 Ways to Lower Your Cholesterol in 5 Seconds!
+What’s more, fast food can lower your good (HDL) cholesterol, further putting your heart and your health on the line.

 Your Risk of Cancer Continues to Grow